Once downloaded and unpacked (e.g. using the "tar -zxvf cloog-0.14.1.tar.gz" command),

 And as root: make install

-The current version is still under evaluation, and there is no guarantee that
+The new version is still under evaluation, and there is no guarantee that

 the upward compatibility will be respected.
 A lot of reports are needed to